hewitson-j/website-v4/README.md

 ## Other Services
 This section provides information on other services I am able to perform outside of my software engineering services.
 This has a simple flex container to hold the different paragraphs and summaries of services provided.

+## Contact
+This section is set apart for users to input their information into a form where they can send me an email.
+This uses the EmailJS library to handle requests and send the form data as an email.